Colorado Mountain Ranch Summer Camp

 The Employee Experience

 So many Colorado Mountain Ranch campers and staff members reflect on their summers at the Ranch as the best summers of their lives.
 A close-knit community grows.
 Friendships often last forever!
-Get paid for enjoying the benefits of a residential summer camp with peers!
+Get paid for enjoying the benefits of a residential summer camp experience, but with working peers!

 The residential staff community lives and works together, giving each member of the team the chance to build connections with each other and the natural surroundings.
-Staff members being in residence on-site for children's day camp programs allows them to identify with the beauty and magic of the place that is the Ranch.
-As the core of the experience develops, the core staff group reaches out to include the campers in the growing feeling of a cooperative upbeat community.
+Staff members in residence on-site for the children's day camp programs are able to identify with the beauty and magic of the place.
+When Camp time begins, the core staff group reaches out to include the campers in the growing web of a cooperative upbeat community.
 Living in Camp gives the staff time to meet, share, and plan to enrich the program and give individual support for each child and group.
+Living together and sharing good food keeps the team strong and ready to recreate during time off.

-Each group of children has a counselor and each activity has a specialized instructor or instructional team working together to provide every child with experiences to build skills physically, mentally, emotionally, and socially.
-Staff members serve as coaches to help children build confidence to strive toward taking risks and trying as hard and long as it takes toward success.
+Each group of children has a counselor and each activity has a specialized instructor or instructional team working together to provide every child the chance to build skills physically, mentally, emotionally, and socially.
+Staff members serve as coaches to support children as they take risks, build confidence, hone their skills, keep trying, and so often succeed!

 The Walker Family loves kids and staff members alike.
 We all aim to listen to each other with respect.
 Occasions abound for positive interactions and loads of fun, both on and off the job!